ORiNOCO: Preferred wireless chipset for wardriving

-The ORiNOCO (and their derivatives) is preferred by wardrivers, due to their high sensitivity and the ability to report the level of noise (something that other chips do not report).
+The ORiNOCO (and their derivatives) is preferred by wardrivers, due to their high sensitivity and the ability to report the level of noise (something that other chips of the era did not report).
 The pre-Proxim (or 'Classic') ORiNOCO cards have a jack for attaching an external antenna.

 Linux drivers

-A Linux Orinoco Driver supports the IEEE 802.11b Hermes/ORiNOCO family of chips.
-It was included in the Linux kernel since version 2.4.3.
+A Linux Orinoco Driver supported the IEEE 802.11b Hermes/ORiNOCO family of chips.
+It was included in the Linux kernel from version 2.4.3 until its removal in 6.8.